flyteorg/flyte/rsts/deployment/plugin_setup/webapi/athena.rst

       flytectl sandbox start --source=./flytesnacks
       flytectl config init

 3. Create a file named ``values-athena.yaml`` and add the following config to it.
-Please make sure that propeller has correct service account for athena.
+Please make sure that the propeller has the correct service account for Athena.

 .. code-block::